Weddings, Baptisms & Funerals

-A. A service at a local crematorium / cemetery chapel is normally restricted to a maximum time of 35 minutes.
-Many people feel this provides insufficient time, and also leads to the whole service feeling rushed.
+A. A service at a local crematorium / cemetery chapel is normally restricted to 45 minutes.
 By coming into church prior to the committal service there is a greater opportunity to commemorate your loved one’s life more fully, as we can agree a length of time for the service which fits your requirements.

 Another practical advantage is the larger size of a church compared to most crematorium / cemetery chapels.
 If you are expecting many mourners to the funeral, we are able to accommodate a much larger congregation.

 Q3: Do you have to live in the parish to have a funeral in church?